JuliaEarth/ImageQuilting.jl/docs/src/gpu-support.md

 Pkg.test("CLFFT")
 ```

 If the tests are successful, the installation is complete.
-Pass in the option `gpu=true` to `iqsim` for computations with GPU.
+Pass in the option `gpu=true` to `iqsim` for computations with the GPU.